baronefr/streaming-cosmic-rays/README.md

 # Streaming processing of cosmic rays

 <p align="center">
-Management and analysis of Physics Dataset, modB<br>
+Management and Analysis of Physics Dataset, modB<br>
 <b>Group 10</b> // Barone, Nagaro, Ninni, Valentini
 </p>

 This is our final project for Management and Analysis of Physics Dataset (module B).
-In this work, we perform **streaming processing of data collected by a particle physics detector**, publishing the data quality analysis to a **dashboard for live monitoring**.
+In this work, we perform **streaming processing of data collected by a particle physics detector**, publishing data quality statistics to a **dashboard for live monitoring**.
 The workflow is summarized in the following schema:

 ![framework](share/framework.png)